-- In line with KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o protecting children from maltreatment; - o preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - o taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
+- In line with KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - o preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o taking action to enable all children to have the best outcomes - Safeguarding is what we do to prevent children suffering or coming to harm, whether that is within or outside the home, including online. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
 A child includes anyone under the age of 18. - The safeguarding partners that the school works with to safeguard its pupils as set out in KCSIE are: the local authority; the local clinical commissioning group; and the chief officer of Police for the area that falls under the local authority. - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and psychological needs.
-Section 8 and Appendix 1 provides a more detailed explanation of the different types of abuse and signs and symptoms and specific safeguarding issues.
+Exploitation is the deliberate manipulation or abuse of power used to have control over another person, usually for some form of gain - this can be for a range of reasons including personal, financial or sexual.